FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 is legal.)

-control over the lifetime of the buffer: it will get freed when the file is
+lifetime of the buffer: it will get freed when the file is closed or

 cap_ioctl_limit_check